Building Online Programs Without Revenue Sharing Online Program Managers (OPMs)

-The value of Online Program Management (OPM) continues to generate significant debate.
+The value of revenue sharing Online Program Management (OPM) continues to generate significant debate.
 Is the revenue sharing model too expensive?
 Are the programs differentiated?
 Are institutions giving up too much control?

 Despite the noise, the problems OPMs solve—up-front investment, production, and marketing—are not going away.
 So what if an institution wants to build an online program without a revenue-sharing or an OPM engagement?